 You may notice the board over the little pond in the next picture.
 I do that to give my fish a place to hide from cats and birds.

 At this point I’m still figuring out the plants.
 It’s a happy jumbled mess.
-A few plants are growing way too high, blocking out others.
+A few plants are growing way too high, blocking out others, so I divide and transplant, mostly in late spring when they’re small.

 Gardening is always a work in progress.
 All journey, no destination: just a few rest spots along the way.